 Repeat the same editing process with your shoes and accessories.

-Just getting started?
+Are you just getting started?
 Be sure to follow each challenge in order.
-For week one follow the link below:
+For week one, follow the link below: